folkertdev/rust-rfcs/text/0000-c_longdouble.md

 As a concrete example:

-- RHEL8 (based on Fedorea 28) uses the default IBM f128
+- RHEL prior to RHEL9 uses the default IBM f128 (RHEL8 is based on Fedora 28)
 - Fedora 44 and Ubuntu 26.04 configure IEEE f128

 These today use the same target tuple, but are not actually ABI-compatible.
 It is impossible for `rustup` to download a pre-built `core` that is correct in both cases.